Donate a Horse

 Our horses receive routine hoof care, vaccinations, regular deworming, dental care, and any other necessary veterinary care.
 We are also able to offer complementary therapies such as chiropractic and massage.

 Daily care and feeding are provided by the barn staff and a dedicated group of trained volunteers.
 The horses eat all of their meals in their individual stalls.
 Because we are located in the city of Philadelphia, our turnout space is limited.
-However, our horses do go out into our pastures daily for a maximum of 6 hours (weather permitting).
+However, our horses do go out into our pastures daily (weather permitting).

-In addition, our Equine Director and Equine Trainer provide a customized exercise program for each of our horses, developed in collaboration from our farrier and vet.
+In addition, our Equine Director provides a customized exercise program for each of our horses, developed in collaboration from our farrier and vet.
 This can include lunging, arena exercises, trail rides, and ground work provided by our staff and by volunteers who have completed advanced training at Pegasus.

 How we evaluate if Pegasus is the right place for your horse

-The first thing you need to do is complete the Prospective Horse Form (see below).
-A Pegasus staff member will call you to learn more about your horse and how he might fit into our program.
+The first thing you need to do is complete the Prospective Horse Form.
+A Pegasus staff member will call you to learn more about your horse and how they might fit into our program.
 We will also go over the details of the prospective horse evaluation process.

-We will ask you to complete a brief questionnaire about your horse’s qualities and experiences.
-If possible, we ask that you provide a video of the horse being groomed, tacked, and ridden.
+We ask that you provide a video of the horse being groomed, tacked, and ridden.

 Starting the Process

-If you think that Pegasus might be a good home for your horse and you would like to start the prospective horse evaluation process, please email us at Pegasus5@comcast.net.
-We will follow up with you as promptly as we can.
+If you think that Pegasus might be a good home for your horse and you would like to start the prospective horse evaluation process, please complete the above form and email to Ryan, Ryan@pegasusphilly.org.

-In your email, please be sure to include the breed and age of your horse, the location of your horse (address), and your phone number.
+In your email, please be sure to include a good phone number you can be reached at, and the location of your horse.